ionic-team/ionic-framework/core/src/components/tab-button/readme.md

-# ion-tab-bar
+# ion-tab-button

-Tab bar is a UI component that hold the array of [tab buttons](../tab-button).
-The Tab bar can provide a global setting for different tab/icon layouts as well as different positions for the bar itself.
+A tab button is a UI component that is placed inside of a [tab bar](../tab-bar).
+The tab button can specify the layout of the icon and label and connect to a [tab view](../tab).

-See the [Tabs API Docs](../Tabs/) for more details on configuring Tabs.
+See the [tabs documentation](../tabs) for more details on configuring tabs.

 <!-- Auto Generated Below -->